 This blog article from the British Library is a lovely read and includes a gorgeous portrait of Tamara Karsavina by John Singer Sargent.

-Press for March 2019 (Update May 2019: Online links to articles published by The Canberra Times are no longer available)
+Press for March 2019 (Update May 2019: Online links to articles published by The Canberra Times before early 2015 are no longer available)

 ‘Note [on Quintett].’
 Program note for Sydney Dance Company’s Frame of Mind season.